apache/yunikorn-site/docs/developer_guide/deployment.md

 ## Configuration Hot Refresh

+YuniKorn uses config maps for configurations, and it supports loading configuration changes automatically by watching config map changes using shared informers.

-YuniKorn supports to load configuration changes automatically from attached configmap.
-Simply update the content in the configmap, that can be done either via Kubernetes dashboard UI or commandline. _Note_, changes made to the configmap might have some delay to be picked up by the scheduler.
+To make configuration changes, simply update the content in the configmap, which can be done either via Kubernetes dashboard UI or command line.
+Note, changes made to the configmap might have some delay to be picked up by the scheduler.